openconfig/featureprofiles/feature/bgp/policybase/otg_tests/link_bandwidth_test/README.md

       * Regarding prefix-set-3 and policy "nomatch_100_set_linkbw_2G"
         * prefix-set-3 is advertised to the DUT with community "link-bandwidth:100:0" set.
         * The DUT evaluates a match for "regex_nomatch_as100".
 This does not match because the regex pattern does not include the link-bandwidth community type.
         * Community linkbw_2G should be added.

+      * Regarding policy-definition "match_linkbw_0_remove_and_set_localpref_5"
+        * The link-bandwidth value 0 is interpreted by some implementation as weight "0" in WCMP group.
+In these implementations the remaining members distribute traffic according to weights.
+        * Other implementations consider value 0 invalid or not having link-bandwidth.
+These implementations create ECMP group with all routes including this one, and ignores link-bandwidth of all members - distribute traffic equally.
+        * This policy intention is to overcome this implementation difference, by deprefering (LocPref) routes with link-bandwidth 0 (only this routes) to prevent them becoming part of multipath, and remove link-bandwidth community so route will not be treated with WCMP behavior.

 ## Config Parameter Coverage